ProSkill: What It Is, How It Works, Why You Should Care

 Example: The First Two Races of The New Race Year

 As previously mentioned, all racers begin the year (our ‘arrive and drive’ racing ‘season’) with 1,200 ProSkill points, and each racer received 5 points just for racing in a heat.
-If there were five racers in the first heat when we opened on January 1, they would have 1,205 point as soon as the race begins.
+If there were five racers in the first heat when we opened on the first day of the ProSkill Season, they would have 1,205 point as soon as the race begins.
 However, after the race is over two of the racers would lose enough points to end up below 1,200 points and two racers would gain points and be above 1,200 points:

 - 1st Place: Racer A gains 5 + 40 points for a new ProSkill of 1,245